Recent Comments

 ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~ ~*~

-Yeah… Everything is open for protest until it is something you need to stay bustling…
+Yeah… Everything is open for protest in anticipation of it is something you need to stay alive…

 Sigh…